1929 Hebron massacre: Commission of enquiry

 The Shaw Commission was a British enquiry that investigated the violent rioting in Palestine in late August 1929.
 It described the massacre at Hebron:

 About 9 o'clock on the morning of the 24th of August, Arabs in Hebron made a most ferocious attack on the Jewish ghetto and on isolated Jewish houses lying outside the crowded quarters of the town.
 More than 60 Jews – including many women and children – were murdered and more than 50 were wounded.
 This savage attack, of which no condemnation could be too severe, was accompanied by wanton destruction and looting.
 Jewish synagogues were desecrated, a Jewish hospital, which had provided treatment for Arabs, was attacked and ransacked, and only the exceptional personal courage displayed by Mr. Cafferata – the one British Police Officer in the town – prevented the outbreak from developing into a general massacre of the Jews in Hebron.

 Cafferata testified to the Commission of Enquiry in Jerusalem on 7 November.
 The Times reported Cafferata's evidence to the Commission that "until the arrival of British police it was impossible to do more than keep the living Jews in the hospital safe and the streets clear [because he] was the only British officer or man in Hebron, a town of 20,000".

-On September 1, Sir John Chancellor condemned:
+On September 1, Sir John Chancellor, British High Commissioner for the Mandate of Palestine, condemned:

 I have learned with horror of the atrocious acts committed by bodies of ruthless and bloodthirsty evildoers, of savage murders perpetrated upon defenseless members of the Jewish population regardless of age or sex, accompanied as at Hebron, by acts of unspeakable savagery.

+After his return from abroad, Chancellor visited Hebron and described that "The horror of it is beyond words.
+In one of the houses I visited not less than twenty five Jews men & women were murdered in cold blood."